Xunnamius/projector-pipeline/README.md

 component action manually in workflows that invoke other component actions; this is because the other actions invoke this action internally.
-However, it _is_ necessary to invoke this action in flows that eventually invoke the `metadata-download` action, as is the case with `projector-pipeline`.
+However, it _is_ necessary to invoke this action in flows that eventually invoke the `metadata-download` component action, as is the case with `projector-pipeline`.

 ```YML
 uses: xunnamius/projector-pipeline@v1.0.0